Visiting Manchester? Don’t miss these incredible spots.

 - People are friendly!
 Feel free to ask locals for directions or suggestions.

 - Bring a packable raincoat so you’re always ready for the rain.
-A lot of hotels will also provide umbrellas for you to use during your stay.
+Many hotels will provide umbrellas for you to use during your stay.

 - Carry on essentials for every flight.